 Sunbird Photographic Tours are also suitable for non-photographers or for those who require a more relaxed pace and less rigid itinerary.
 Some tours will include evening sessions on photographic techniques or image critique workshops which are of course optional.
 If you have any queries about any aspect of our Photographic Tours please contact the Sunbird Office who can forward your query to Stuart.

-Day 1: The tour begins in London with a flight to Rio de Janeiro from where we’ll transfer to Itororo Lodge.
+Day 1: The tour begins in London with a flight to Rio de Janeiro where we’ll spend the night.

 Our time at the Lodge will be interspersed with a series of excursions away from the Lodge which will take us to a variety of habitats.
 We’ll spend one day at high altitude, walking a trail at approximately 1600m.
 Here we hope to see and photograph a myriad of species including Plumbeous Pigeon, Plovercrest, Pallid Spinetail, Sharp-billed Treehunter, Black-billed Scythebill, Giant, Large-tailed and Rufous-capped Antshrikes, Rufous-backed Antvireo, Dusky-tailed and Rufous-tailed Antbirds, Mouse-coloured Tapaculo, Black-and-gold and Swallow-tailed Cotingas, Blue-billed and Velvety Black-tyrants, Yellow-legged Thrush, White-browed Warbler, Green-headed, Ruby-crowned, Red-necked Tanagers, Azure-shouldered, Chestnut-headed, Diademed and Fawn-breasted Tanagers, Bay-chested Warbling-finch and Green-winged and Thick-billed Saltators.